qheilmann/CommandAPI-docs/docs/en/intro.md

 ### 6.5.4 → 7.0.0

 - Changed the repo that the CommandAPI is served from JitPack to Maven Central.
-- Remove direct link to `CommandAPI.jar` file from [Installation for server owners](./user-setup/install), in favor of pointing to the latest release page (to allow version numbers to appear in the file name).
+- Remove a direct link to `CommandAPI.jar` file from [Installation for server owners](./user-setup/install), in favor of pointing to the latest release page (to allow version numbers to appear in the file name).
 - Rewrite the [Argument suggestions](./argumentsuggestions) section to cover the new argument suggestions API.
 - Update the [Upgrading guide](./upgrading) for the new changes in 7.0.0.
 - Update repository information in the [Shading the CommandAPI in your plugins](./dev-setup/shading) page.
 - Update the [Brigadier + CommandAPI](./brigadier) page with updated methods.
-- Adds an example of using Brgiader's `SuggestionsBuilder` in the [Brigadier Suggestions](./brigadiersuggestions) section.
+- Adds an example of using Brigadier's `SuggestionsBuilder` in the [Brigadier Suggestions](./brigadiersuggestions) section.
 - Updated the colors of links, example blocks and warning blocks to meet accessibility contrast guidelines better.
 - Adds [Command trees](./commandtrees) section.
 - Update [Handling command failures](./create-commands/executors/handle-failures) to fit new `throw` requirement for command failures.